ahmedalam98/iti-assignments/README.md

 #### Task 2

-- Calculate the grade of a student without using ( if else ) statement.
+- Calculate the grade of a student without using the ( if else ) statement.

 #### Task 3